Telemarketing: United States

+Telemarketing in the United States is governed at the federal level primarily by the Telephone Consumer Protection Act of 1991 (TCPA) (47 U.S.C. § 227) and the Federal Trade Commission's Telemarketing Sales Rule (TSR).
+The Federal Communications Commission (FCC) implements additional TCPA regulations under 47 C.F.R. § 64.1200 and derives further authority from the Telemarketing and Consumer Fraud and Abuse Prevention Act (15 U.S.C. §§ 6101–6108).
+Amendments to the TSR issued in December 2024 expanded the rule to cover certain inbound telemarketing calls related to technical-support services, effective January 9, 2025.
+In December 2023 the FCC adopted a “one-to-one” consent requirement for autodialed and prerecorded telemarketing calls and texts, although portions of this rule remain subject to legal review.
+Many professional associations also maintain voluntary codes of ethics intended to promote responsible telemarketing practices.

 Some jurisdictions have implemented "Do Not Call" lists through industry organizations or legislation; telemarketers are restricted from initiating contact with participating consumers.
 Legislative versions often provide for heavy penalties on companies which call individuals on these listings.
 The U.S. Federal Trade Commission has implemented a National Do Not Call Registry in an attempt to reduce intrusive telemarketing nationwide.
 Telemarketing corporations and trade groups challenged this as a violation of commercial speech rights.
 However, the U.S. 10th Circuit Court of Appeals upheld the National Do Not Call Registry on February 17, 2004.